-('Summit' or the 'Company')
+('We,' 'Summit,' or the 'Company')

-Summit Therapeutics Reports Financial Results and Operational Progress for the Fourth Quarter and Year Ended December 31, 2020
+Summit Therapeutics Reports Financial Results and Operational Progress for the First Quarter Ended March 31, 2021

-Cambridge, MA, March 17, 2021 - Summit Therapeutics Inc. (NASDAQ: SMMT) today reports its financial results and provides an update on its operational progress for the fourth quarter and full-year ended December 31, 2020.
+Cambridge, MA, May 17, 2021 - Summit Therapeutics Inc. (NASDAQ: SMMT) today reports its financial results and provides an update on its operational progress for the first quarter ended March 31, 2021.

-Note: A glossary of terms has been added to the end of this document in order to allow for the ease of understanding of terms or concepts in advance of reviewing this release.
+Note: A glossary of terms is included at the end of this document in order to allow for the ease of understanding of terms or concepts in advance of reviewing this release.